 Currently no immunisations are obligatory for entry into Germany or Austria.
 Please check www.fitfortravel.nhs.uk or contact your GP for advice about recommended immunisations.

 For British passport holders, your passport should be valid for the proposed duration of your stay; you do not need any additional period of validity on your passport beyond this.
-However, if the UK leaves the European Union with no deal, the passport validity rules for travel to most countries in Europe will change from 29 March 2019.
+However, if the UK leaves the European Union with no deal, the passport validity rules for travel to most countries in Europe will change.
 We will be informing everyone before travel of any changes.
 British Citizens do not need a visa to enter Germany or Austria.
 If you hold a different type of British nationality, check entry requirements with the German Embassy.
 United States, New Zealand and Australian citizens may enter Germany and Austria for up to 90 days for tourist purposes without a visa.
 Your passport should be valid for at least six months beyond the period of stay.

 We have graded the fitness level required for participation in this tour as Moderate.
 There are no strenuous hikes but whilst sightseeing, we may be on the go for a few hours at a time.
 It is important that everyone is able to keep up with the group.